 - I was not involved in an accident involving possible death or to serious injury to ANYBODY, even members of my family, pedestrians or passengers; AND

 - I do not have a commercial driver’s license (CDL); AND

 - No matter where I currently have a license to drive, I have hadno prior drunk driving convictionsor deferred pleas for DUI in ANY state within 6 years (from the date of conviction until now).

 Should you blow?
-Refusing a chemical test can result in harsh penalties which includes a one-year license suspension and a longer period of time before you can get driving privileges.
+Refusing a chemical test like a Breathalyzer test can result in harsh penalties which includes a one-year license suspension and a longer period of time before you can get driving privileges.
 Your attorney can fight to get this reduced.
 In some courts your refusal may be held strictly against you and in others you may be able to get a reduced suspension despite your refusal.

 In State v.
 Hill, 2009-Ohio-2468, the Appellate Court upheld the right of a trial court to enhance a penalty based on a refusal to take the chemical test.
 In most circumstances, a refusal to take a chemical test will result in a longer hard-time suspension (30 days rather than 15 days without any driving privileges).
 See the Automatic License Suspension for more information.
 You should also engage in an honest assessment of your alcohol consumption.
 If you risk testing over Ohio’s “super-OVI” threshold (over a .17% BAC) you may do harm by taking the test.
 Take these factors into account when making your decision to blow or not to blow.